 The staff of 2-2-7 Place works with clients to help them learn the skills necessary to:

 The social services staff at 2-2-7 Place provides clients with case management, mental health care resources, life skills education, and health services and education.
 To be eligible for admission to 2-2-7 Place, applicants must:

 Applicants with a history of substance abuse should be ready and willing to work towards recovery through active participation in group meetings.

 Residents admitted to 2-2-7 Place must meet specific criteria.
 Potential residents are requested to provide documentation and meet with staff members for one-on-one interviews.
 Timeliness and accuracy of the information is vital to a successful application process.
-For more information about the admissions process, please contact the 2-2-7 Place case manager or call 601.296.6472.
+For more information about the admissions process, please contact the 2-2-7 Place Supervisor or call 601.296.6472.